pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details/README.md

                     # An expression to block the action
                     guard:                ~ # Example: is_fully_authenticated() and is_granted('ROLE_JOURNALIST') and subject.getTitle() == 'My first article'

+                    # Determines if we should save the subject when a globalactionevent is perfomed.
+                    saveSubject:          true

                     # Optionally set the current place of the workflow.
 Can be used for example to reset the workflow to the initial place.
                     to:                   []